foxtacles/vaultmp/README.md

+This project is no longer being maintained.
+This video demonstrates the latest state of the mod: https://www.youtube.com/watch?v=x_vShp_YdjE

 # Vault-Tec Multiplayer Mod

 *Vault-Tec Multiplayer Mod* ("VaultMP") is a multiplayer mod for the PC version of Bethesda's award-winning role-playing game [Fallout 3](http://en.wikipedia.org/wiki/Fallout_3 "Fallout 3").
 It's currently in development, but is going to support the following: